Kurihara Conference Fellowship

 June 2021 - August 2021

-The Yao lab at Yale University has a Postdoctoral Fellowship position available for the sustainable development of the bioeconomy.
-Bioeconomy is an emerging concept that uses biomass to produce energy, chemicals, and products.
-Biomass is related to many nature-based solutions to climate change.
-The Yao Lab develops systems analysis tools to understand the carbon, environmental, and economic implications of different biomass conversion technologies throughout their life cycle.
-The research aims to assess, identify, and optimize different pathways to a sustainable bioeconomy future.
-The Yao Lab has multiple ongoing projects under this research direction.
-Those projects investigate a variety of biomass conversion technologies for producing biofuels, bio-chemicals, and wood-based materials.
+The Yao Lab at the Yale Center for Industrial Ecology invites applications for a Postdoctoral position available for sustainability assessment of wastewater treatment and carbon capture and storage (CCS) technologies.
+The Yao Lab develops systems analysis tools to understand the carbon, environmental, and economic implications of different emerging technologies throughout their life cycle.
+The research aims to assess, identify, and optimize different pathways for effective wastewater treatment and carbon storage. https://yao.research.yale.edu/

 The position will focus on:

 - Conducting life cycle assessment (LCA) and techno-economic analysis (TEA) for wastewater treatment plants and new technologies in CCS.

 - Working in an interdisciplinary team to lead and develop innovative systems modeling frameworks to understand the technical effectiveness, environmental implications, and net carbon benefits/risks of CCS-enabled wastewater treatment.

 The ideal candidate should have a Ph.D. in engineering, environmental science, or systems analysis with LCA and TEA skills demonstrated by high-quality peer-reviewed publications relevant to the position.